oguztoraman/leaf-segmentation/README.md

 # Leaf Segmentation

-A leaf segmentation algorithm written in Python3 using OpenCV
+A leaf segmentation algorithm written in Python3 using OpenCV.
+In order to segment leaves from background, Otsu's threshold algorithm was used.
+To improve Otsu's performance both pre-processing and post porcessing operations were also used.

 ## Requirements